JuliusMieliauskas/JuliusMieliauskas/README.md

 <h1>Welcome!</h1>

 I am a full-stack software developer with a strong foundation in web development.
 I've always been interested in cutting-edge technology and its application in real-world scenarios.
 Beyond my professional pursuits, I have a keen interest in sports, physics, finance.
-To get a glimpse into my latest endeavor, which embodies technology and finance, feel free to visit my project at <a target="_blank" href="https://7-mag.vercel.app">7-mag.vercel.app</a>

 ## Programming languages & frameworks